 When creating a new automation workflow, you will be presented with different starting triggers:

 - A Date.
 For example, you have the ‘last purchased’ date as a custom field next to each subscriber and want to start a Win-Back Customer email series.
 In order to activate date trigger subscriber’s custom field must have “date” type selected.

 - An Anniversary Of A Date.
 Perfect for sending Birthday cards or for any other anniversary date.
 For this trigger, you need to have a defined date custom field information for each subscriber.
 The system will require date formatting and automation will start each year automatically.

-- Subscriber Joins A List.
-This automation workflow will start when a subscriber gets added to a certain subscriber list via a subscription form or an API call.
+- Subscriber Added to a Group.
+This automation workflow will start when a subscriber gets added to a certain subscriber group via a subscription form or an API call.

-- Subscriber Is Removed From The List.
-The automation will start whenever the subscriber is removed from a defined list via an API call or a separate automation workflow.
+- Subscriber Is Removed From a Group.
+The automation will start whenever the subscriber is removed from a defined group via an API call or a separate automation workflow.
 Manually removing subscribers will not trigger the automation.

 - A link Is Clicked.
 Automation would start its first action whenever a subscriber clicks on a specific defined link.
 It might be a link to a particular product or any other link used in previous campaigns.
 After subscribers click on the link, they automatically participate in a secondary automation sequence which starts after the “A link is clicked” trigger.

 - Cart Is Abandoned.
 Abandoned cart reminders might be a great source of revenue.
 It starts the automation workflow once a cart is abandoned.
-Send them emails, add to tailored-made lists, and get notified if a cart is recovered.
+Send them emails, add them to tailored-made groups, and get notified if a cart is recovered.
 This requires integration with e-commerce!

 - A Product Is Purchased.
 Send customers Thank-you letters, post-purchase feedback requests, or get notified when somebody buys your product or service.
 This requires e-commerce integration!